 What states impose sales/use tax?

 Currently 45 states plus the District of Columbia impose a general sales tax.
-To find current sales tax rates for every state, visit our State Sales Tax Rates chart.
+How to find sales tax rates?
+You can find current sales tax rates for every state with our handy State Sales Tax Rates chart.

 When the states first enacted their sales taxes, the tax was imposed only on in-state sales.
 There was no use tax.
 As businesses began to offer delivery services and customers realized they could avoid sales taxes by ordering products from businesses in a different state, the complimentary use tax was enacted.
 Currently, every state that imposes a general sales tax also imposes a use tax.
 For more information on sales and use tax, visit our What is the Difference Between Sales Tax and Use Tax?
 FAQ.

 In addition to the state sales and use taxes, many states permit localities to impose taxes.
 These include counties, cities, and districts that could include transit, water, police, school or other special purpose districts.
 Some examples of special purpose district taxes include stadium district taxes, hospital district taxes, and shopping mall taxes.
 Colorado has Ambulance, Fire Protection, and Health Assurance special purpose districts, among others.

 Most states collect these local taxes and distribute the collections to the municipalities.
 However, some states permit local administration of these taxes, which requires the taxpayer to register with the locality and remit the tax directly to it.
 We refer to these states as “Home Rule” states.
 The primary home rule states that allow local authorities to enact and administer their own general sales and use taxes are Alabama, Alaska, Arizona, Colorado and Louisiana.